severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-0.md

 >
 > Analysis, control, testing and renovation of existing operating environments.
 >
-> Planning, design and implementationof new infrastructures of different size and complexity.
+> Planning, design and implementation of new infrastructures different for size and complexity.